pavansai1122/imageautocrop/README.md

 # imageautocrop

 Image Auto cropping having black background & white subject based on opencvjs.
-Note it is in still development
+Note it is in still development.
+AutoCrop